geocom-gis/Software_distrubutions/README.md

 # Software_distrubutions

 Repository for distributing Geocom software dependencies.
-Internal repository used by the Dev Team.
+This is internal repository used by the Dev team.